Sign up to our Newsletter

 Steps to Becoming a Litigation Attorney

-Now that you have a better understanding of what litigators do, we’ll move on to discussing how to become a litigation attorney and how long the process will take.
+Now that you have a better understanding of what litigators do, we’ll discuss how to become a litigation attorney and the process.
+Here are the steps you’ll need to take to join this profession:

 Step One: Complete an Undergraduate Degree